 An examination of several philosophical issues raised by the physical and biological sciences, their history and the technological developments they generate.
-Topics include: what science is, whether its development is rational and progressive, how the meaning of scientific concepts is to be understood.
+Topics include: what science is, whether its development is rational and progressive, what science tells us about the nature of the physical and biological universe, and how science affects us and our future.